jcpst/run-task/README.md

 run-task
 ========

-A simple-as-possible cli task runner with no dependencies.
-For when you would prefer to write code rather than shell scripts in `package.json`, but don't need the overhead of most other javascript task runners.
+A simple cli task runner.
+When you would prefer to write code rather than shell scripts in `package.json`, but would rather not spend a lot of time learning a build tool.

 Requires node v4 or newer.